 NE CASC PI Tony D'Amato leads a national experimental project in northern New Hampshire that uses carefully planned timber harvests and planting of selected tree species to help forests transition and be more resilient in the face of changing weather patterns and other stressors.

 Tony D’Amato leads national, regional and local field experiments to help adapt forests to changes in climate and forest health

 Eleven University of Vermont researchers and students spent five days in late May planting 7000 tree seedlings in the wilderness of northern New Hampshire.
 The work, part of a national series of field experiments intended to run for decades, will test ways to help forest ecosystems adapt to impacts of changing climate and disturbances.

-In the Northeast, scientists are projecting climate change impacts will include shorter winters, changing precipitation patterns, more destructive wind and ice events, and greater damage from forest insects and diseases.
+In addition to increasing temperatures in the Northeast, scientists project shorter winters, changing precipitation patterns, more destructive wind and ice events, and greater damage from forest insects and diseases.

-“Developing science to meet these challenges is paramount to the sustainability of future forests,” said Christopher Woodall, a scientist with the Forest Service Northern Research Station and co-lead on the New Hampshire project.
+“Given the unprecedented number of stressors our future forests will face, such as climate change, invasive species, heavy deer browse, and fluctuating timber markets, developing science to meet these challenges is paramount to the sustainability of future forests,” said Christopher Woodall, a scientist with the Forest Service Northern Research Station and co-lead on the New Hampshire project.

 Map image credit: Jennifer Santoro